Please forgive temporary problems with photos.

-|These are the basic specifications, the standards include additional specifications on dimensions and geometry.|
+|These are the basic specifications.
+The standards include additional specifications on dimensions and geometry.|

-QUICK HITCH DEVICES I bought one of these and ended up giving it away.
+I bought one of these and ended up giving it away.
 Seems like a great idea!
 Just back up to any implement, click, click, and drive away!
 What I discovered is my category 1 implements are way too variable for the quick hitch to be of much use.
 Some implements simply will not attach.
-Removing the quick hitch to mount those just added another chance to bust knuckels.
+Removing the quick hitch to mount those just added another chance to bust knuckles.
 The only way any of these devices will work as advertised is if all your category 1 implements will easily attach to it.
 Measure your implements.
 How far apart are the lower link pins?
 Are all the top link connections the same, and in the same place relative to the lower links?
 Anything that reduces how many times we have to leave the seat when hooking up is a great safety feature.
 Maybe one of these will work for you.
 Great if it does.
 If not, don't say I didn't warn you.

 My most-used implements are still the back blades.
 The main reason I started looking for a tractor was driveway maintenance and snow removal.
 Maintaining the driveway is still the primary work for my tractors.
 I have two rear blades, plus my original light-duty snow blade.
 Both of my standard blades are 5-feet wide and have seen many years of hard use before I got them.

 Don't just automatically decide to buy a load of gravel without first working the driveway.
 In most cases there is already plenty of gravel.
 Gravel doesn't evaporate, or wear out.
 The ideal surface is a mixture of gravel and dirt that will pack down into a tight, stable driving surface.
 Loose dirt and smaller stones will settle down into the gravel as it is packed, and help lock the larger stones in place.